xaionaro/kvm-pool/README.md

        kvm-pool [ ... ] -- [ kvm-arguments ]

 DESCRIPTION
-       kvm-pool  creates a pool of virtual machines using KVM (via libvirt), listens specified port and proxies connections to instances of the pool.
+       kvm-pool  creates a pool of virtual machines using KVM, listens specified port and proxies connections to instances of the pool.

 OPTIONS